India–Mongolia relations: Mughal Empire

 In 1526, Babur, an alleged Timurid descendant of Timur and Genghis Khan from Fergana Valley (modern day Uzbekistan), swept across the Khyber Pass and established the Mughal Empire, covering modern day Afghanistan, Pakistan, India and Bangladesh.
 However, his son Humayun was defeated by the Afghan warrior Sher Shah Suri in the year 1540, and Humayun was forced to retreat to Kabul.
-After Sher Shah's death, his son Islam Shah Suri and the Hindu king Hemu, who had won 22 battles against Afghan rebels and forces of Akbar, from Punjab to Bengal and had established a secular Muslim rule in North India from Delhi until 1556.
+After Sher Shah's death, his son Islam Shah Suri and the Hindu king Hemu, who had won 22 battles against Afghan rebels and forces of Akbar, from Punjab to Bengal and had established a Muslim rule in North India from Delhi until 1556.
 Akbar's forces defeated and killed Hemu in the Second Battle of Panipat on 6 November 1556.

 The Mughal dynasty ruled most of the Indian subcontinent by 1600; it went into a slow decline after 1707.
-The Mughals suffered a severe blow due to invasions from Marathas and Afghans due to which the Mughal dynasty were reduced to puppet rulers by 1757.
+The Mughals suffered a severe blow due to native resistance from Marathas and invasions from Afghans due to which the Mughal dynasty were reduced to puppet rulers by 1757.
 The remnants of the Mughal dynasty were finally defeated and taken over by the British during the Indian Rebellion of 1857, also called the 1857 War of Independence.
 As the British took over the remnants of the Mughal Empire, the dynasty was ended.

 The Mughals were perhaps the richest single dynasty to have ever existed.
-During the Mughal era, the dominant political forces consisted of the Mughal Empire and its tributaries and, later on, the rising successor states - including the Maratha Empire - which fought an increasingly weak Mughal dynasty.
+During the Mughal era, the dominant political forces consisted of the Mughal Empire and its tributaries and, later on, the rising successor states - including the Maratha Empire - which weakened Mughal dynasty.
 The Mughals, while often employing brutal tactics to subjugate their empire, had a policy of integration with Indian culture, which is what made them successful where the short-lived Sultanates of Delhi had failed.
-Akbar the Great was particularly famed for this.
-Akbar declared "Amari" or non-killing of animals in the holy days of Jainism.
-He rolled back the jizya tax for non-Muslims.
+Akbar was not as fanatical.
+Akbar made few concessions declaring "Amari" or non-killing of animals in the holy days of Jainism.
+He rolled back the discriminative and intolerant jizya tax for non-Muslims.
 The Mughal emperors married local royalty, allied themselves with local maharajas, and attempted to fuse their Turko-Persian culture with ancient Indian styles, creating a unique Indo-Saracenic architecture.
-It was the erosion of this tradition coupled with increased brutality and centralization that played a large part in the dynasty's downfall after Aurangzeb, who unlike previous emperors, imposed relatively non-pluralistic policies on the general population, which often inflamed the majority Hindu population.
+It was the erosion of this tradition marked with brutal religious persecution of Hindus and centralization that played a large part in the dynasty's downfall after Aurangzeb, who unlike previous emperors, re-imposed Jizya tax on non-Muslims in 1679, the destruction of sacred Hindu temples, such as the Vishwanath Temple in Kashi and the Keshava Dev Temple in Mathura.